shai-baranes/MISC/README.md

  - type filename (read the file content - the equivalent to cat/touch in Unix)
  - [Current Working Directory] in python runtime: import os; os.getcwd()

+## pip/venv related (new to me; note that UV does it better!):
  - pip install --force-reinstall -v "openpyxl==3.0.10" (maybe pip install troubleshooting?)
+ - pip freeze > requirements.txt		# get snapshot of all currently installed python packages along with dependencies
+ - pip install -r requirements.txt      # to be later installed by someone else or other env
+ - python -m venv .venv					# the convention for naming your virtual environment
+ -

 ## My most useful GIT commands: